Libraries Home | Ask a Librarian | Find Books | Find Articles

 Not all websites should be considered equal.

-Those three little letters at the end of most sites can sometimes give you a pretty good idea of what kinds of infomation you might find on them.
+Those three little letters at the end of most sites can sometimes give you a pretty good idea of what kinds of information you might find on them.
 However, you will always want to evaluate potential web sources based upon criteria such as what is listed on the box to the right ("To use or not to use...").

 Here are a few of the "domains" that you might encounter while online: